renovate-bot/khulnasoft-lab-_-pr-insight/docs/docs/tools/improve.md

 ```
 Use triple quotes to write multi-line instructions.
 Use bullet points or numbers to make the instructions more readable.

-### Best practices 💎
+### Best practices

->`Platforms supported: GitHub, GitLab, Bitbucket`
+> `💎 feature.
+Platforms supported: GitHub, GitLab, Bitbucket`

-Another option to give additional guidance to the AI model is by creating a `best_practices.md` file, either in your repository's root directory or as a [**wiki page**](https://github.com/Khulnasoft/pr-insight/wiki) (we recommend the wiki page, as editing and maintaining it over time is easier).
+Another option to give additional guidance to the AI model is by creating a `best_practices.md` file in your repository's root directory.
 This page can contain a list of best practices, coding standards, and guidelines that are specific to your repo/organization.

-The AI model will use this wiki page as a reference, and in case the PR code violates any of the guidelines, it will create additional suggestions, with a dedicated label: `Organization
+The AI model will use this `best_practices.md` file as a reference, and in case the PR code violates any of the guidelines, it will create additional suggestions, with a dedicated label: `Organization
 best practice`.

 Example for a python `best_practices.md` content: